In This Article

 Historically, we felt like the Freedom Unlimited wasn’t one of the best uses of a 5/24 slot.
 It had a lackluster welcome bonus ranging from 10,000 to 20,000 Ultimate Rewards points.
 Instead, it was a much better card to downgrade to since those precious 5/24 slots could be better-purposed getting cards with higher sign-up bonuses.

-But with rules continuing to change and ultimately limiting the number of new Chase cards you can open in certain product families, the increased welcome bonus plus the first year grocery bonus spending category make the Freedom Unlimited now a much more attractive card to open as a new account.
+But with rules continuing to change and ultimately limiting the number of new Chase cards you can open in certain product families, the Freedom Unlimited now a much more attractive card to open as a new account.
 It’s definitely worthy of a 5/24 slot now for some members who don’t already have it.

 But if you’re interested in earning flexible rewards currencies, like Chase Ultimate Rewards, being able to earn 1.5x Ultimate Rewards points per $1 of otherwise non-bonus spend isn’t a bad move for most users.
 In most cases, you would almost certainly use the 1.5% cash back earned on all spend on the Freedom Unlimited to convert to Ultimate Rewards points in order to achieve maximum value for your spend.